Set

 assert.equal(set.has('blue'), false);

-: all Set elementsget Set.prototype.size
+: working with all Set elementsget Set.prototype.size

 Returns how many elements there are in this Set.